klayu/hb_beacon/content/english/blog/extraverts-in-retirement.md

 **ESTPs in Retirement**

 ![ESTP Elders](/ESTP_Elders.jpg)

 ESTP elders continue to have the same characteristics they did when younger.
 Many of them choose to retire early so they’ll have more time to do the things that are fun.
 They like activities which require solving problems that are often difficult and tense.
-While they may take part in various organizations, they avoid leadership positions.
-Taking charge is not in their repertoire.
-They become involved mainly for the activities.

 {{<

 leftbannertop src="/ad_images/cc1.gif" adlink="/wp/what-makes-him-want-only-you/"

-text1="When grandchildren arrive, the elders take pleasure in outings to the zoo, sports events, and so on. "
+text1="While they may take part in various organizations, they avoid leadership positions.
+Taking charge is not in their repertoire.
+They become involved mainly for the activities. "

-text2="Children love their spontaneity and ability to improvise games on the spot."
+text2="When grandchildren arrive, the elders take pleasure in outings to the zoo, sports events, and so on.
+Children love their spontaneity and ability to improvise games on the spot."

 >}}